 - Do not copy content: you can use data or quotes from others but original content is crucial

 - Don’t worry about length: a common piece of advice is to make content longer.
-This is a misconception as landing pages that are long tend to have more keywords and relevant info.
+This is a misconception as landing pages that are longer tend to have more keywords and relevant info.
 Those are the things you should focus on instead of worrying about length.

 Whether the elements you have are adequately fulfilling your desired purpose should be based on KPIs.